Agarciafernandez/MTT/README.md

 This folder contains the implementations of the trajectory PMBM (TPMBM) filter [[8]](https://ieeexplore.ieee.org/document/8455849)[[9]](https://ieeexplore.ieee.org/document/10799204), trajectory MBM (TMBM) filter [[10]](https://isif.org/media/multiscan-implementation-trajectory-poisson-multi-bernoulli-mixture-filter), trajectory PMB (TPMB) filter [4] and trajectory MB (TMB) filter [[11]](https://ieeexplore.ieee.org/document/9190554).
 Each of these filters can be run to estimate the set of alive trajectories or the set of all trajectories at each time step (running a different file).

-It should be noted that the TPMBM and TMBM filters provide the Bayesian recursion to compute the posterior density on the set of trajectories for Poisson point process birth model and multi-Bernoulli birth model, respectively.
-Therefore, they contain all information on the set of trajectories and can in principle provide optimal estimates of the sets of trajectories as well as any other information of interest (subject to the standard pruning approximations).

 To run the filters, execute TPMBM_all_filter.m, TPMB_all_filter.m, TMBM_all_filter.m, TMB_all_filter.m,  TPMBM_alive_filter.m, TPMB_alive_filter.m, TMBM_alive_filter.m, TMB_alive_filter.m.

 # Folder "OOS TPMBM filter"

 This folder contains the implementations of the continuous-discrete TPMBM and continuous-discrete  TPMB filters with out-of-sequence measurements [[16]](https://ieeexplore.ieee.org/document/9502575).
 That is, multi-target dynamics (including target births, single-target dynamics and target deaths) are modelled in continuous time, and we receive measurements at known discrete time steps.
 We can also receive measurements that happened before the last processed measurement, so this measurement is out-of-sequence.

 To run the filters, execute TPMBM_cd_all_filter_oos.m and TPMB_cd_all_filter_oos.m.

 # Folder "Tree PMBM - Spawning"

 This folder contains the implementations of the Tree PMBM and Tree MBM filters for multiple target tracking with spawning [[17]](https://ieeexplore.ieee.org/document/9754270).

 To run the filters, execute TrPMBM_all_filter.m and TrMBM_all_filter.m.
 A PMBM filter with spawning and sequential track formation can be run with PMBMtarget_filter_tracks_all_spawning.m.

 # Folder "Non-linear MTT"

 This folder contains the implementation of PMBM, PMB, TPMBM and TPMB filters for non-linear, non-Gaussian measurement models and non-constant probability of detection.
-In particular, the filters perform the updates using the iterated posterior linearisation filter (IPLF) for conditional moments [[18]]((https://ieeexplore.ieee.org/document/7153566))[[19]]((https://ieeexplore.ieee.org/document/8260875)) and with the improvement of normalising constant approximation [[20]]((https://ieeexplore.ieee.org/document/9409712)).
-The TPMBM and TPMB implementations are explained in [[21]]((https://ieeexplore.ieee.org/document/9841396)).
+In particular, the filters perform the updates using the iterated posterior linearisation filter (IPLF) for conditional moments [[18]](https://ieeexplore.ieee.org/document/7153566)[[19]](https://ieeexplore.ieee.org/document/8260875) and with the improvement of normalising constant approximation [[20]](https://ieeexplore.ieee.org/document/9409712).
+The TPMBM and TPMB implementations are explained in [[21]](https://ieeexplore.ieee.org/document/9841396).
 The implementations make use of a range-bearings sensors with von-Mises Fisher-distributed measurements.
-The IPLF for this type of measurement is explained in [[22]]((https://ieeexplore.ieee.org/document/8691412)).
+The IPLF for this type of measurement is explained in [[22]](https://ieeexplore.ieee.org/document/8691412).

 To run the filters, execute TPMBM_all_filter_range_bearing.m, TPMB_all_filter_range_bearing.m, TPMBM_alive_filter_range_bearing.m, TPMB_alive_filter_range_bearing.m, PMBM_filter_range_bearing.m , PMB_filter_range_bearing.m

 # Folder "PMBM arbitrary clutter"

-This folder contains the point-target PMBM and PMB implementations with negative binomial clutter in [[23]]((https://ieeexplore.ieee.org/document/10130623)).
+This folder contains the point-target PMBM and PMB implementations with negative binomial clutter in [[23]](https://ieeexplore.ieee.org/document/10130623).

 To run the filters, execute "PMBMtarget_filter_nb_clutter" and "PMBtarget_filter_nb_clutter"

-The code for the extended target example in [[23]]((https://ieeexplore.ieee.org/document/10130623)) can be found at
+The code for the extended target example in [[23]](https://ieeexplore.ieee.org/document/10130623) can be found at

 https://github.com/yuhsuansia/Extented-target-PMBM-filter-independent-clutter-sources

 # Folder "Distributed MTT"

 This folder contains the implementation of the distributed PMBM/PMB filters based on the generalised covariance intersection (GCI) fusion rule for PMB densities in [[25]](https://ieeexplore.ieee.org/document/11334185).

 To run the filters, execute DPMB_GCI_filtering.m.